-In March 2014, the Company entered into securities purchase agreements for the private placement of (i) 12% second-priority secured non-convertible promissory notes maturing in 2019 (the "2014 Secured Notes") and (ii) warrants to purchase 0.3 shares of the Company's common stock for each dollar in principal amount of the 2014 Secured Notes sold by the Company.
+In March 2014, the Company entered into securities purchase agreements for the private placement of (i) second-priority secured non-convertible promissory notes (the "2014 Secured Notes") and (ii) warrants to purchase 0.3 shares of the Company's common stock for each dollar in principal amount of the 2014 Secured Notes sold by the Company.
 Pursuant to those securities purchase agreements, the Company sold 2014 Secured Notes in a total aggregate principal amount of \$3,725,000, together with warrants to purchase up to 1,117,500 shares of common stock, for aggregate gross proceeds of \$3,725,000, before placement agent commissions and other expenses.

-The 2014 Secured Notes have a five-year term, and they bear interest at a rate of 12% per year, payable semi-annually, in arrears, on each six-month and one-year anniversary of the issuance date.
+The 2014 Secured Notes have a five-year term and bear interest at a rate of 12% per year, payable semi-annually, in arrears, on each sixmonth and one-year anniversary of the issuance date.
 The 2014 Secured Notes are not convertible into shares of the Company's common stock.
 Following the third anniversary of the issuance date, the 2014 Secured Notes may be prepaid, without penalty or premium, provided that all principal and unpaid accrued interest under all 2014 Secured Notes is prepaid at the same time.
-Prior to the third anniversary of the issuance date, the Company's prepay all, but not less than all, of the principal and unpaid accrued interest under the 2014 Secured Notes are secured by a security interest in the Company's property and assets, which security interest is junior and subordinate to the security interest that secures Brainlab note.
+Prior to the third anniversary of the issuance date, the Company may prepay all, but not less than all, of the principal and unpaid accrued interest under the 2014 Secured Notes at any time, subject to the Company's payment of the additional prepayment premium stated in the notes.
+The 2014 Secured Notes are collateralized by a security interest in the Company's property and assets, which security interest is junior and subordinate to the security interest that collateralizes Brainlab note.